-After the 1920 Immigration Act, which excluded any ‘unsuitable’ immigrants, only people of British (including Irish) birth and parentage found it easy to get into New Zealand.
+After the Immigration Act 1920, which excluded ‘unsuitable’ immigrants, only people of British (including Irish) birth and parentage found it easy to get into New Zealand.
 Along with Australians, they were excused from needing a permit to live in the country.
-In the 1920s and 1930s immigrant ships such as this, the Monowai, brought thousands of new arrivals, but they were almost all British.
+In the 1920s and 1930s immigrant ships such as the Monowai brought thousands of new settlers, almost all of them British.

 Te whakamahi i tēnei tūemi

 Permission of the Alexander Turnbull Library, National Library of New Zealand, Te Puna Mātauranga o Aotearoa, must be obtained before any re-use of this image.